Jett Howard: Personal life

 Howard was born in Chicago on September 14, 2003, to Jenine and Juwan Howard.
-His father had a 25-year career in the National Basketball Association (NBA) before becoming the Michigan Wolverines basketball head coach at his alma mater.
-He was an NCAA All-American as well as NBA All-Star and champion.
-His half-brother, Juwan Howard, Jr. (son of Juwan Howard and MHSAA basketball champion Markita Blyden), was a 2-time All-Horizon League 2nd team selection for the Detroit Titans in 2014 and 2015.
-His other half-brother, Josh Howard (son of Juwan Howard and Tabatha Johnson), played four years (2016–20) for the Brown Bears.
+His father had a 21-year career in the NBA before becoming the Michigan Wolverines basketball head coach at his alma mater, and was playing for the Orlando Magic at the time of Jett's birth.
+He was an NCAA All-American as well as an NBA All-Star and champion.
+His half-brother, Juwan Howard Jr. (son of Juwan Howard and MHSAA basketball champion Markita Blyden), was a two-time All-Horizon League 2nd team selection for the Detroit Titans in 2014 and 2015.
+His other half-brother, Josh Howard (son of Juwan Howard and Tabatha Johnson), played four years (2016–20) for the Brown Bears of Brown University.
 His brother Jace played at Michigan with him.
+His father is cousins with Angela Jackson, mother of NBA athletes Jalen McDaniels and Jaden McDaniels, making him second cousins with them.

+Acting

+In the 2023 LeBron James biopic Shooting Stars, Howard portrayed Carmelo Anthony, as a high school rival of James.